 Mark my words: You’ll go your whole adult life not getting a wedding invite and then one summer, boom, you’ll be invited to, like, five.
-And if it’s your first time attending a wedding as an adult, you’re in for a few surprises!
-Don’t worry—the rules and expectations for guests are pretty much the same for all weddings, and the biggest priority of all is always “Have fun!”
+And given that we’re experiencing a pandemic “wedding boom” right now, the chances you’ll be invited to a wedding soon are pretty high.
+If it’s your first time attending a wedding as an adult, you’re in for a few surprises!
+Don’t worry—the rules and expectations for guests are pretty much the same for all weddings, but things have changed a bit since COVID rocked the industry.
+So here’s everything you should know about your first time attending a wedding (and even if you’ve attended a wedding before but it’s been a while, it’s a good refresher).

 Watch your mail.